Skip to main content

 You feel it before you can name it.
 A subtle shift in energy, a change in your sleep, a new pattern in your mood or your body’s composition that you cannot attribute to any single cause.
 This experience, this intuitive sense that your internal equilibrium has been disturbed, is the starting point of a profound journey into your own biology.

 Your body is communicating with you, sending signals through the language of hormones.
 Understanding this language is the first step toward reclaiming your vitality.
-The question of how long it takes for to affect is a deeply personal one, because the answer is written in the unique script of your own physiology.
+The question of how long it takes for lifestyle changes to affect hormonal biomarkers is a deeply personal one, because the answer is written in the unique script of your own physiology.

 The timeline is a reflection of the conversation between your daily choices and your endocrine system, the intricate network of glands and hormones that governs your energy, mood, metabolism, and resilience.